Passing Clouds railway station

-Passing Clouds railway station is a railway station on the Daylesford line, in the locality of Musk, in Central Victoria, Australia.
-It was opened on 19 July 2018.
-It serves the adjacent Passing Clouds winery which is within walking distance from the station.
-It is serviced by the tourist services operated by the Daylesford Spa Country Railway.
+Passing Clouds railway station is situated on the Daylesford railway line, in the locality of Musk, in Central Victoria, Australia.
+It was opened on 19 July 2018, to serve the adjacent Passing Clouds winery, which is within walking distance.
+The station is served by the tourist trains operated by the Daylesford Spa Country Railway.

-The station consists of a short gravel platform and a Weatherboard waiting shelter.
+The station consists of a short gravel platform with a weatherboard waiting shelter.